-• Administrative simplification of structures as a result of the partial transfer of assets of ATD Fourth World - THDD to the International Movement ATD Fourth World.
-This also allows us to better control our expenses ;

-• A significant decrease in donations due to France's Wealth Tax reform, but which is mitigated by a positive result on collected charitable bequest ;

-• A decline in other private resources and on public grants from local authorities in France ; • A persisting operational deficit despite control of expenses ;
+- Administrative simplification of structures as a result of the partial transfer of assets of ATD Fourth World THDD to the International Movement ATD Fourth World.
+This also allows us to better control our expenses; - A significant decrease in donations due to France's wealth tax reform, but which is mitigated by a positive result on collected charitable bequests; - A decline in other private resources and in public grants from local authorities in France;

-• The continues decline on the number of donors as well as the aging of donors ;

-• The establishment in 2018 of the new financial strategy, for the three next years, for the collection of private resources and grants for international activities.
-It will ensure balance and guarantee to ATD Fourth World's social missions.
+- A persisting operational deficit despite our limiting of expenses; - The continued decline in the number of donors as well as the aging of donors; - The establishment in 2018 of the new financial strategy, for the three next years, for the collection of private resources and grants for international activities.
+It will ensure balance and stability ATD Fourth World's core missions.

-The 2018 Management Report is available on the website of the International Movement ATD Fourth World, specifically at: www.atd-quartmonde.org/qui-sommes-nous/ethique-financiere/les-comptes-annuels/
+The 2018 management report is available on the website of the International Movement ATD Fourth World, specifically at: www.atd-quartmonde.org/qui-sommes-nous/ethique-financiere/les-comptes-annuels/